Meet Our Team

-In her classes, she encourages curiosity, emphasizes proper alignment, and incorporates her passions for both music and philosophy.
-Her goal is to create a space in which her students can experience their deepest presence.
+In her classes she encourages curiosity and incorporates teachings on both yogic philosophy and contemporary neuroscience through which her students can learn, grow and experience their deepest presence.

 Morgan has always been athletic soul.
 From playing tag outside with friends in elementary school, to playing basketball in middle and high school on a varsity team.
 Always on the search for a great total body workout she has taught and been a part of multiple types of workout classes, including Aqua Aerobics, boot camps, and adapted physical activity programs.
 Morgan grew up in Southern California where the sun was always shining, and outdoor activities were abundant.
 From hiking the Hills of LA, to bike riding along the Pacific Coast Highway, she is always for yearning to find where adventure and physical activity meet.
 In her free time she plays Dodgeball in an adult recreation league, enjoys hiking the various trails of the PNW, and has recently discovered a love for bouldering!
 Morgan graduated with her Bachelors in Kinesiology, and plans to go to Graduate School to obtain a degree in Physical Therapy to continue her goal, and passion of helping people get healthy, fit, and happy!